Greek state minister says parliament will back deal with lenders

-ATHENS, June 23 (Reuters) - Greece’s State Minister Nikos Pappas said on Tuesday he was confident parliament would back a deal the crisis-hit country hopes to strike with its lenders even though dissenters have criticised concessions offered by Greece.
+ATHENS (Reuters) - Greece’s State Minister Nikos Pappas said on Tuesday he was confident parliament would back a deal the crisis-hit country hopes to strike with its lenders even though dissenters have criticized concessions offered by Greece.

 “It is clear than any agreement will require the majority which was formed by the elections.
 I assure you that the deal will be such that it will win the backing of the government majority and of the Greek people,” Pappas told Mega TV.